adavis-nv5/git-demo/README.md

-# Demo Git Repository
+# Demo Repository

-This is the first file in this repo.
+This is the first file in the repo.